Support for teenagers living with obesity

 Obesity as a teenager can be hard to understand.
 Learn about the link between obesity and genetics, and how to speak to a doctor.

 Worried about changes in your teen’s weight but not sure how to tackle this tricky subject?
-In this article, we offer some pointers to get you started
+Download a helpful and sensitive conversation guide, informed by obesity specialists and parents alike, to get you started.

 As parents, or caregivers, we all want the best for the young people we look after.
 We want them to be happy, healthy and confident – especially as they navigate the teenage years, when changing hormones can offer many challenges!